Connect with others who understand.

 If your ovarian cancer comes back, your doctor may estimate your prognosis, or outlook.
 Certain factors may indicate a better prognosis following a recurrence of ovarian cancer.
 Some of these factors include:

-• A longer window of time between remission and relapse
+• A longer window of time between the end of the first-line therapy and relapse

 • Successful removal of more of the tumor during initial surgery

 Recurrent ovarian cancer has worse overall survival rates.
 The median time people live after having an ovarian cancer relapse is two years.
-However, these statistics don’t predict what your own outcome will be.
-Your doctor can help you get a better understanding of your personal outlook based on your individual characteristics.
+However, these statistics don’t predict what your outcome will be.
+Your doctor can help you get a better understanding of your outlook based on your characteristics.

 Signs and Symptoms of Ovarian Cancer Recurrence